search icon

 • What ethical obligations they have towards the corporation and shareholders

-Depending on which state you form your corporation in, you can modify these default rules to suit your situation.
+Depending on which state an entrepreneur forms their corporation in, they may be able to modify these default rules to better suit their company’s situation.

 Summary

-The definition of board of directors is a group of people who direct and control a company.
-We learned the board of directors provides advantages for companies because businesses need structured guidance to flourish.
-Finally, we learned that members of the board have many responsibilities and ethical obligations to the company.
+The definition of the board of directors is a group of people who direct and control a company.
+The board provides advantages for companies because businesses need structured guidance to flourish.
+Directors usually have many responsibilities and ethical obligations to the company.

-Ready to get your corporation up and running?
-We are here for you and the other over 700,000 businesses we’ve helped over the years.
-We’re a full-service operation whose sole purpose is to serve and support your small business.
+ZenBusiness is ready to help entrepreneurs get their corporation up and running.
+They’ve already helped over 850,000 businesses over the years.
+ZenBusiness is a full-service operation whose sole purpose is to serve and support small businesses.

 zenbusiness logo